Initiate your first payment

 Important: the payer can close our hosted page without your callback urls being called

-When your users click on the consent url to be redirected to our hosted page.
-Bridge does several security checks before redirecting the payer to his bank interface:
+When your users click on the consent URL to be redirected to our hosted page, Bridge performs several security checks before redirecting the payer to their bank interface:

 Has the link expired?

 For security reasons, Bridge URLs are valid for 15 minutes.
-If it has expired already, your users will be redirected to your unsuccessful callback URL with a parameter reason=expired
+If the link has expired, your users will be redirected to your unsuccessful callback URL with a parameter reason=expired.

 Has the payment already been confirmed?

-If a user has already confirmed the payment with success and the payment request status is PDNG
+If a user has already confirmed the payment successfully, and the payment request status is PDNG, ACSP, or ACSC, the payer will be redirected to your unsuccessful callback URL with a parameter reason=already_done.

 Has the payment already failed or been rejected?

-If all the previous check are all OK, then the payer will be redirected to his bank interface.
+If all the previous checks pass, the payer will be redirected to their bank interface.

-Then the users will be redirected to your successful callback URL.
-Payment request status should be either PDNG
+In this case, the users will be redirected to your successful callback URL, and the payment request status should be either PDNG or ACSC.

-Then the users will be redirected to your unsuccessful callback URL.
-Payment request status should be either ACTC
+If the users exit the hosted page by clicking on "Exit" or if an error occurs during payment confirmation, they will be redirected to your unsuccessful callback URL.
+The payment request status should be either ACTC, RJCT, or CANC.